jordilin/gitar/doc/src/cmds/amps.md

 After selecting the amp name, it will prompt you to enter the arguments for the amp.
 Upon pressing enter, the amp will be executed.

-The prompt undertands the following prompt queries once an amp has been
+The prompt understands the following prompt queries once an amp has been
 selected:

 - `h` or `help` - Show help message for the selected amp.